webos21/xi/README.md

 xi
 ==

-xi(x-integrator) is a embedded platform for developers using c language.
+xi(x-integrator) is an embedded platform for developers using c language.